Club Cycliste Beaconsfield

 Group Leader Program:

-The Group Leader program is available on Sunday rides from the beginning of the season until June.
+The Group Leader program is available on Sunday ridesfor the first part of the season.
 The purpose of the Group Leader program is to help new members integrate into the club, to assist new and returning members in finding speed groups they are comfortable riding with, to coach new members on how we ride and on safe group riding techniques.

 The CCB isn’t just about cycling.
 Riders that play together stay together!
 Each season brings rides that often end with food and refreshment, whether it be for brunch or a picnic after a morning ride; or with snacks after an evening ride.
 Cycling weekends away add to the fun and all is brought to a great close at the annual closing party that celebrates the end of a year of great riding!